+Our staff wear their "Class B" uniforms (ours are blue staff polo shirts) at other times and you may too.
 Customized "Class B" t-shirts are available for purchase beginning May 1st by visiting our online Trading Post at www.delmarvacouncil.org/hsrstore.
-Thev customized with your Troop number and hometown.
-Advance orders can be available upon your arrival at camp if ordered at least 3 weeks prior to your first date of camp.
+They may be customized with your Pack number and hometown.
+Advance orders can be available upon your arrival at camp if ordered at least 2 weeks prior to your first date of camp.